 Paul already had the basic concept of IDEA in his mind.
 There had to be a way to share primary dialect recordings with the world utilizing the internet.
 One evening over a beer, Paul shared his thoughts with Shawn.

 “You’re the computer expert.
 Do you think it’s possible?” asked Paul.

 “Sure it’s possible!
 There’s this new soundfile format, called “MP3.”
 I think it’d work for that purpose.
 The files would be huge, though!
 Probably 4 or 5 megabytes!” responded Shawn.

 Shawn knew that the day was fast approaching, where MP3s would make the leap from computers to personal devices.
 He also knew that downloading a 5 megabyte file, while large at that time, would be considered small within a few years.

-After countless discussions over games of racquetball and pints of beer, Shawn and Paul finally decided to do a “test-run” of sorts on their concept.
+After countless discussions over games of racquetball and pints of beer, Shawn and Paul finally decided to do a “test run” of sorts on their concept.
 Shawn created a small website for a play that Paul was directing, The Seagull.
-The site had a couple of downloadable recordings, and served as a template for the original IDEA website.
-That was 1997.
+The site had a couple of downloadable recordings, and served as a template for the original IDEA website, which was eventually launched in 1998.

 Shawn spent many of his college days, nights and weekends working with Paul to develop and implement IDEA.
 After graduating in 1999, he continued to serve as IDEA’s webmaster and technical director.
 In 2004-2005, he personally oversaw a major re-tooling of IDEA.
 In 2008, due to his busy career as a residential realtor and new dad, Shawn decided to step down as acting Technical Director and proudly take on his new status as Webmaster Emeritus.
 He also continues to serve as IDEA’s Kansas Associate Editor and Holocaust Survivors Special Collections Editor.